tribalwarshelp/scripts/README.md

-# Scripts for the browser game tribal wars.
+# Scripts for the browser-based game Tribal Wars.

 ## Installation

 1. Add [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) to your browser.
-2. Select a script that you wish to use, and copy the code.
+2. Select a script that you wish to use from the list below, then copy the code.
-3. Open Tampermonkey in your browser and click the Add Script tab.
+3. Open Tampermonkey in your browser and click the 'Add Script' tab.
 4. Paste the code, hit save (shortcut: CTRL + s).
 5. The script should be visible in the game.